 SUPERYACHT DESTINATION GUIDE: GIBRALTAR

-Known lovingly as “The Rock”, Gibraltar is already well known to most superyacht captains for its superb location at the entrance to the Mediterranean.
+Known lovingly as “The Rock”, Gibraltar is already well known to most superyacht captains and charter guests for its superb location at the entrance to the Mediterranean.

 With local agents reporting a notable increase in the number of superyachts calling in to Gibraltar in recent times, and the extended length of their stays, Gibraltar has seen itself transformed from a key superyacht bunkering port to a well-rounded yachting destination in itself.

 As such, Yachting Pages spoke to Alex Lavarello at Turner Yachting about the sights and sounds of Gibraltar for those captains, owners, guests and crew looking to stay awhile.

 Visiting Gibraltar aboard a superyacht

 Alex said, “The number of superyachts visiting Gibraltar continues to increase: In 2016 there were 593 superyacht calls to the commercial port - an increase of 24% from the previous year.
 With the port authority’s efforts to show maximum flexibility to yacht captains, and 500m of newly created berths dedicated exclusively to superyachts, more yachts than ever are staying longer than the time it takes to bunker.

 “There has also been an increase in the number of nights that yachts have stayed in Gibraltar - up almost 280% from the previous year.
 In 2017, 37% of yachts have stayed over 24 hours compared to 27% in 2016.”